jhpyle/docassemble/_docs/initial.md

 * `fruit_table.export()`: returns a Microsoft Excel file called `file.xlsx`.

+## <a name="as_df"></a>Converting tables to a pandas dataframe

+If you want to work with your table as a [`pandas`] dataframe, you can call `fruit_table.as_df()` to obtain the information for the table as a [`pandas`] dataframe object.
+However, note that objects from the [`pandas`] package cannot necessarily be "pickled" by Python, so it is best if you call this method from functions in Python modules, or in such a way that the results do not get saved to variables in the interview.

 ## <a name="groups edit"></a>Using tables to edit groups

 You can use a `table` to provide the user with an interface for